Kepas-Beleglorn/EDXD/README.md

 ## Contribute

 As I don't have every single OS on my machine, I'd appreciate any help testing EDXD on several OS.
 If you want to help, please see [#120](https://github.com/Kepas-Beleglorn/EDXD/issues/120) and linked issues.

 ---

+## Credits

+Thanks for support goes to:

+- [@joncage](https://github.com/joncage): Your BodyAppraiser.py from [ed-scout](https://github.com/joncage/ed-scout) saved me a lot of time.
+- [@zer0se7ense7en](https://github.com/zer0se7ense7en): Thanks for testing on NixOS.
+- [@romabyson](https://github.com/romabysen): Without you I would never have noticed the different file name patterns of the journal files.
+- [@Nyomancer](https://github.com/Nyomancer): Thanks for the occasional code review.
+You have a keen eye!

+---